 "I know lots of things." he replied with a wink as we got in.

 The Avengers: Assemble at the Fiesta Twin Theatre was our choice – I'd seen it with Tuck and FDR but had no qualms about watching it again! – and everything was fine until about half way through.
 He clumsily executed the clichéd yawn-and-stretch to put his arm around the back of my seat.
-Cringe count: 4.
 I let this slide.
-When it curled around my shoulder (cc: 5) I took a deep breath and bared it – this was my fault and Karma was nothing if not fair.
-As we left he took my hand in his too-warm, clammy one (cc:6)but luckily the couple in front of us stopped abruptly so I dodged the other way and slipped it into my pocket.
+When it curled around my shoulder, I took a deep breath and bared it – this was my fault and Karma was nothing if not fair.
+As we left he took my hand in his too-warm, clammy one but luckily the couple in front of us stopped abruptly so I dodged the other way and slipped my hands into my pockets.
 My reasons for not wanting any more contact with Stuart were mockingly coming back to me: awkward silence, general creepiness…

 "Wanna grab a coffee?" he questioned when we were back in his car – it could have used a wash and clean out but maybe I was being overly critical.